jaakkopasanen/AutoEq/README.md

                         directories.
   --output_dir OUTPUT_DIR
                         Path to results directory.
-Will keep the same relative paths for files foundin input_dir.
+Will keep the same relative paths for files found in input_dir.
   --standardize_input   Overwrite input data in standardized sampling and
                         bias?
   --new_only            Only process input files which don't have results in
                         output directory.
   --calibration CALIBRATION
                         File path to CSV containing calibration data.
-Needed when using target responsesnot developed for the source measurement system.
+Needed when using target responses not developed for the source measurement system.
 See `calibration`
                         directory.
   --compensation COMPENSATION